Some content may be triggering for discussion of trauma and sexual violence.

 It’s a really good idea, regardless of disclosure from others, to be knowledgeable about sexual violence, consent, healthy relationships, how to help, etc.

 I have written up some basic definitions of sexual violence types and consent for you to explore, as well as a small write-up on how trauma impacts the body/brain.
+I also wrote a breakdown for Title IX explaining what it is and how it is changing under the current presidency.
 They all have extra resources to learn more specifically about those topics, too.
 Feel free to read them, link them to others, and use the resources provided to help educate yourself and others.

 Other great organizations and resources include: